-- f.
+- assessment tool(s) shall cover the functional abilities of the client and the safety and hazards in the home. - e.
+The program services shall not be a replacement of home care visits ordered by a provider for a person with specific rehabilitative or skilled nursing needs, such as follow-up from a hospitalization, inpatient rehabilitation, or other acute or skilled post-discharge need. - f.
 If an applicant wishes not to use the Program Services Model described above, the applicant must provide a justification to deviations to the Model described above, and clearly provide a detailed overview of the model they intend to use, and must document the validation of why their proposed model is better for its program than the Program Services Model, along with the step-by-step process for accomplishment of the performance goals of all components described in paragraphs c.i. iv. above.
-If a grant is awarded, acceptance of the deviations will be at the discretion of HUD.
-The program requirement for a skilled and licensed OT in any capacity is required under this grant program. - 15.
+If a grant is awarded, acceptance of the deviations will be at the discretion of HUD. - 16.
 Duplication of Benefits.
-The grantee shall avoid obvious duplication of Medicare or Medicaid benefits received-such as adaptive equipment already ordered by a medical provider-but neither the grantee nor the beneficiary is required to determine whether Medicare or Medicaid benefits exist for the services or equipment provided under this grant. - 16.
+The grantee shall avoid obvious duplication of Medicare or Medicaid benefits received-such as adaptive equipment already ordered by a medical provider-but neither the grantee nor the beneficiary is required to determine whether Medicare or Medicaid benefits exist for the services or equipment provided under this grant. - 17.
 Structural Modification Direct-Hire/Contractor Requirements.
-The following requirements apply to all Grantee personnel (staff, contractors) who make structural modifications in a client's residence.
+The following requirements apply to all Grantee personnel (staff, contractors) who make structural modifications in a client's home.
 The personnel: - a.
-Must participate in an on boarding process designed by the grantee before performing work that reflects the program's desired approach to interacting with older adults and their caregivers and families; - b.
+Must participate in an onboarding process designed by the grantee before performing work that reflects the program's desired approach to interacting with older adults and their caregivers and families; - b.
 Must be licensed, bonded, and insured in accordance with state and local requirements; - c.
 For mobile homes and manufactured homes, must follow state licensing requirements for repair/modification of mobile homes and manufactured homes, as applicable; and - d.
 Must provide a warranty period acceptable to the grantee for all home modifications (e.g., one year).

-17. Reporting Requirements.
+18. Reporting Requirements.